Enselic/sequencediagram.io/README.md

 ====

 List of minor/uninteresting things to do, roughly sorted by priority.
-- When chromedriver 2.31 is released, run tests in Travis CI (see https://bugs.chromium.org/p/chromedriver/issues/detail?id=1772 and https://github.com/Enselic/sequencediagram.io/tree/travis-test)
 - Create a more accurate text measurer
 - Add more end-to-end tests so that all current features are covered, like message end point move, including undo redo
-- Bug: Message grab points does not remain filled when dragged
-- Enable Cache-Control using deploy scripts
-- make features more discoverable using a tutorial-like approach
-- Make adding an actor edit its text.
-Makes text edit discoverabble
 - make pending message animate nicely to real message
 - make pending message and end-point-of-message move behave the same with regards to lifeline "stickyness"